Project-Tick/projtlauncher.yongdohyun.org.tr/src/wiki/getting-started/installing-optifine.md

 Execute the OptiFine jar file and change the selected folder location if required, then hit the **"Extract"** button and save the jarmod file somewhere you'll remember.

-Now in Prism Launcher edit the instance you wish to install OptiFine on, open the **Version** tab and click **Add to Minecraft.jar**, select the extracted OptiFine jarmod (the file ending in \_MOD.jar) and confirm.
+Now in ProjT Launcher edit the instance you wish to install OptiFine on, open the **Version** tab and click **Add to Minecraft.jar**, select the extracted OptiFine jarmod (the file ending in \_MOD.jar) and confirm.

 OptiFine will now be installed as a jarmod in that instance, so you can remove the installer and extracted jarmod.

-From OptiFine Version **H1_pre2** the instructions for installing OptiFine on Prism Launcher have changed.
+From OptiFine Version **H1_pre2** the instructions for installing OptiFine on ProjT Launcher have changed.
 Make sure to have the version of Minecraft that you wish to install OptiFine on installed through the vanilla launcher.

 1. Extract the MOD jar with the OptiFine installer
 2. Open it with any archiver
 3. Move all files from the folder called **notch** to the top folder of the archive file and click **save**.
-4. Open Prism Launcher, edit the instance you wish to install OptiFine on, open the **Version** tab and click **Add to Minecraft.jar**, select the extracted / modified OptiFine jarmod (the file ending in _MOD.jar) and confirm.
+4. Open ProjT Launcher, edit the instance you wish to install OptiFine on, open the **Version** tab and click **Add to Minecraft.jar**, select the extracted / modified OptiFine jarmod (the file ending in _MOD.jar) and confirm.

 ## <img src="https://www.optifine.net/favicon.ico" alt="OptiFine Logo" height="20" /> Installing OptiFine on top of a modloader